GabrielCRO23/Loader/README.md

 # Loader

-A simple loader template to use on my sites, running out of space on PC
+A simple loader template to use on my sites